 The SIP is a not-for-profit incorporated association that has been working to provide work placement coordination in Australia since 1995.

-Since its official launch on April 3rd, 2017, Inspiring the Future Australia has been spreading throughout the country with volunteers signed up in every state.
-Teachers have also been rapidly signing up, and singing the praise for ITF and the volunteers that are available to them.
-They’ve celebrated different uses of ITF volunteers, with a dozen events and speaking engagements successfully happening since their launch.
+Launched on 3 April 2017, Inspiring the Future Australia has been spreading throughout the county with volunteers signed up in every state.
+Teachers have been rapidly signing up, and praising ITF and the volunteers that are available to them.
+A dozen events and speaking engagements have successfully taken place since the launch.